 The Theater Arts Option offers a challenging course of study for both the novice student and experienced theater artist.
 Through a combination of classroom training, production experience opportunities, and community service outreach, NVCC theater students develop a definite set of skills, knowledge, and values that lead to growth as individuals, artists, and future theater professionals.
 Ultimately, the NVCC theater program strives to develop the creative and intellectual potential in both arts and non-arts majors at the college.
 Graduate employment may include assistantships as directors, stage managers, theater technicians, box office managers, marketing coordinators, sound engineers, lighting assistants, or acting interns.

-Common core course listings and definitions appear on page 50.
+Common core course listings and definitions appear on page 53.
 Placement testing will determine the sequencing of courses.
 Additional courses may be required.
-The suggested sequence for full-time students is shown below.
-Refer to page 50 for a listing of courses that will satisfy elective requirements.